CentOS 8 Released – Download DVD ISO Images

 Upgrading from CentOS 7.x to CentOS 8

 Upgrading from a previous CentOS has never been easier as you can simply upgrade from CentOS 7, for example, to version CentOS 8 via your terminal interface.
-Please stay tuned to our next article on How to Upgrade from CentOS 7 to CentOS 8.
+Please check our next article on How to Upgrade from CentOS 7 to CentOS 8.

 If you are looking for fresh installation, read our CentOS 8 Installation Guide with Screenshot.